-The default connection string for Timescale uses the SSL mode require
+The default connection string for Timescale uses the Secure Sockets Layer (SSL) mode require

 .

-If you want your connection client to verify the server's identity, you can
+server.
+If you want your connection client to verify the server's identity, you

 or verify-full

-you need to store a copy of the certificate chain where your connection tool can
+do so, you need to store a copy of the certificate chain where your connection

 This section provides instructions for setting up a stricter SSL connection.